abhijith/abhijith.github.io/_posts/resume.md

  * Introduced Kubernetes to enable consolidation of different workloads (stateful, stateless, crons, one-off jobs)

- * Instituted infrastructure as code using Terraform and Flux.
+ * Instituted infrastructure as code using Terraform and WeaveWorks Flux.

 All-in-all reduced the complexity, human errors and AWS expenditure over 15%.